Thirteen (House): Character history

 In "Lockdown", Thirteen says she went to Newton North High School.
 In "Epic Fail", Thirteen reveals she attended Sarah Lawrence College.
 The episode "Let Them Eat Cake" shows that as a child she resented her mother, who was dying from Huntington's, and she tells Chase that she knew her father was having an affair; other than this, very little is shown about her past.
 She appears to be very street-smart; she can easily identify a drug dealer and is also able to differentiate between high-purity and low-purity cocaine by the strength of the numbing effect on her gums, as well as identify typical street-level drug-dealer tactics employed to ensure repeat customers.

 At the end of the fellowship competition, Lisa Cuddy tells House that, since he already has Eric Foreman on his team, he may only hire two additional people, so House fires Thirteen and Amber, claiming fellow applicants Chris Taub and Lawrence Kutner outperformed her, and that if he could keep Thirteen, he would.
 Cuddy overrules House's decision, forcing him to accept a woman, realizing only a minute later that this had been House's plan from the start.

 Several episodes later, Foreman and Thirteen embark on a relationship, which affects Foreman's professional judgment to the extent that he fixes the drug trial, which causes serious side effects in Thirteen.
 Foreman almost loses his medical license, resulting in House ordering the couple to either break up or quit.
 The couple fake a split and continue their relationship in secret, but come public after House discovers they are still seeing each other.
 Initial relationship strains develop during the episode "Simple Explanation (5.20)" when Foreman tells Thirteen he needs time to himself to grieve and process Kutner's suicide.
 The conflict is resolved during the funeral when Foreman reaches out for Thirteen's hand, and Thirteen, surprised by the gesture, accepts.

 When Foreman takes House's position in the sixth season, Thirteen's relationship with Foreman becomes strained due to their difficulties balancing their romantic relationship and their new employer-employee status at work.
 Foreman fires Thirteen in "Epic Fail" in an attempt to save their relationship, which fails.
-Thirteen initially breaks up with Foreman but later decides to try to work things out by agreeing to dinner with him; when, at dinner, she asks if he would have ever considered stepping down from the head of the diagnostics department rather than sacrifice either her career or their relationship and Foreman replies no, she leaves him for good.
+Thirteen initially breaks up with Foreman but later decides to try to work things out by agreeing to dinner with him; when, at dinner, she asks if he would have ever considered stepping down from the head of the diagnostics department rather than sacrifice either her career or their relationship.
+When Foreman replies no, she leaves him for good.